apache/incubator-streampark/docker/README.md

 ### 1. Confirm release version
-When releasing the new version, the release manager will verify the image tag and push the image to the image repository, The latest image tag will be written to [docker-compose.yaml](./docker-compose.yaml)，users also can independently verify whether the version of the StreamPark image in the [docker-compose.yaml](./docker-compose.yaml) file is correct (If the current branch has not been released, the image tag is the last release image tag):
+When the new version is released, the release manager will verify the image tag and push the image to the image repository.
+The latest image tag will be written in [docker-compose.yaml](./docker-compose.yaml) file.
+Users can also independently verify whether the version of the StreamPark image in [docker-compose.yaml](./docker-compose.yaml) file is correct.
+If the current branch has not been released, the image tag will be the last release image tag.

 ```yaml
 version: '3.8'